patrickm02L/urban-thinkers-timeline/README.md

 #### 14 Sunday

-Created a Local Repository.
-Copied and pasted code into Atom Text Editor.
-Pushed code to my Github Repo.
+Created a Local Repository on my hard drive.
+Copied and pasted code from JSFiddle into Atom Text Editor.
+Pushed code to my patrickm02L Github Repository.

+Made sure that the code was set to [github pages](https://pages.github.com/) - gh-pages.